-- 4. Enable any of the following authentication options, as pertinent to your environment: - In the 8e6 Authenticator frame, be sure the 8e6 Authenticator is "On"-unless the Novell eDirectory Agent option will be used instead.
-When enabling the 8e6 Authenticator option, and then downloading and installing the 8e6 Authenticator (authenticat.exe) on a network share accessible by the domain controller or a Novell eDirectory server, the 8e6 Authenticator automatically authenticates the end user when he/she logs into his/her workstation. - If you have a Novell eDirectory server and the 8e6 Authenticator will not be used, turning "On" Novell eDirectory Agent will enable end user logon and logoff events to be logged.
+- 4. Enable any of the following authentication options, as pertinent to your environment: - If using LDAP authentication and workstation profiles, click "On" in the Map Workstation Name Across All Domain Labels frame to enable the R3000 to search other domain labels if it can't find the workstation's NetBIOS name under a specified domain label, based on the user's full Distinguished Name. - In the 8e6 Authenticator frame, be sure the 8e6 Authenticator is "On"-unless the Novell eDirectory Agent option will be used instead.
+When enabling the 8e6 Authenticator option, and then downloading and installing the 8e6 Authenticator for Windows (authenticat.exe) on a network share accessible by the domain controller or a Novell eDirectory server, the 8e6 Authenticator automatically authenticates the end user when he/she logs into his/her workstation.
+If downloading the 8e6 Authenticator for Apple (Authenticator), an Open Directory server should be used.
+The end user will be automatically authenticated when logging into the workstation. - If you have a Novell eDirectory server and the 8e6 Authenticator will not be used, turning "On" Novell eDirectory Agent will enable end user logon and logoff events to be logged.
 To use this option, the LDAP domain must be set up and activated in the Group tree.